Whizkelvin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-directories is a script that counts the number of directories and sub-directories in the current directory. newest_files is a script that displays the 10 newest files in the current directory unique is a script that takes a list of words as input and prints only words that appear exactly once
+directories is a script that counts the number of directories and sub-directories in the current directory. newest_files is a script that displays the 10 newest files in the current directory unique is a script that takes a list of words as input and prints only words that appear exactly once findthatword displays lines containing the pattern “root” from the file /etc/passwd